 Problems Caused by Soldering Defects

-The motherboard and graphics card are the two most likely pieces of hardware to create common computer problems because of soldering defects.
+The motherboard and graphics card are the two most likely pieces of hardware to create problems because of soldering defects.
 Both use a component called a metal-oxide-semiconductor field-effect transistor (MOSFET).
 If the MOSFET is not properly soldered to the graphics card or motherboard, the system will become very unstable.

 Figure 1: A faulty MOSFET on a motherboard.